jstowers/WeddingApp/README.md

 React Router implements a React-component-like structure for implementing `<Route>`, `<Link>`, and `<NavLink>`.

-Based on available tutorials, I have divided my parent <App/> component into two main sub-components:
+Based on available tutorials, I have divided my parent `<App />` component into two main sub-components:

     1. <Header />
             Contains the webpage header and navigation bar that will link to the content pages.